Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

 where the index set runs over open normal subgroup $H \triangleleft G_k$. \end{defn}

 \begin{remark} Note that $(Y\times E(G_k/H))/G_k = (Y/H)_{h(G_k/H)}$.
 In particular, if $H$ acts trivially on $Y$ then $(Y\times E(G_k/H))/G_k =Y_{h(G_k/H)}$. \end{remark}

 We next begin discussing the key properties of $\Et_{/k}(X)$.
-Actually, we replace $\Et_{/k}(X)$ by the Postnikov truncation denoted $\Et_{/k}(X)^{\sharp}$ in \cite{HS}, which does not alter the cohomology.
-This is a technical device to guarantee certain finiteness conditions levelwise; for simplicity of notation we will omit the $\sharp$. \begin{enumerate} \item By \cite{HS} Proposition 9.82, we have a homotopy equivalence
+Actually, we replace $\Et_{/k}(X)$ by its Postnikov truncation denoted $\Et_{/k}(X)^{\sharp}$ in \cite{HS}, which does not alter the cohomology.
+This is a technical device to guarantee certain finiteness conditions levelwise; for simplicity of notation we will omit the $\sharp$. \begin{enumerate} \item By \cite[Proposition 9.82]{HS}, we have a homotopy equivalence